motegi-na/For-psychophysical-experiment-Unity-Ultraleap/README.md

 The hand data obtained by Leapmotion is stored for each frame and is used to realize hand delay.

 Place the object from which you attached this script into your project.

+Please take advantage of the data in your hand.

 ![1](https://github.com/motegi-na/For-psychophysical-experiment-Unity-Ultraleap/assets/151810708/3f2d0789-d35d-4bcc-8af3-bac89db91ef5)